 The greatest challenge of this financial year for Directors was the impact of the COVID-19 pandemic (see 'Achievements and performance' section above).
 The emergence of online video conferencing as an everyday means of meeting made it easier for Directors to be in direct touch with the Executive Principals and Heads of School even when working remotely and this was invaluable during lockdown.
-The Trust also opened more lines of communication with parents during the initial lockdown, including the sharing of the direct emails of Directors, teachers and SLT and this helped to inform decision making of MACs and Directors based on good intelligence school by school.
+The successful move to the use of 'GoogleMeet' for teaching and communication during the second lockdown meant that parents felt more connected to the work of the schools in the Trust and anxiety reduced.
+The educational offer of the Trust during the second lockdown was widely praised and appreciated by parents and carers - evidenced by many supportive e-mails.

-The Board receives KPIs on all the schools in the Trust which comprise 18 indicators across five headings - Ofsted, Pupil Outcomes, Financial, Staffing and Welfare.
+The Board receives KPIs on all the schools in the Trust, which comprise 18 indicators across five headings - Ofsted, Pupil Outcomes, Financial, Staffing and Welfare.
 They also receive an executive summary report from the Executive Principals.
-In addition the Finance Committee, made up from Directors, receives quarterly reports and monthly management accounts go to the Chair of Directors and Chair of the Finance Committee.
+In addition, the Finance Committee, made up from Directors, receives quarterly reports and monthly management accounts go to the Chair of Directors and Chair of the Finance Committee.
 Additional reporting covers the cost of the monthly payroll (and how this varies month to month in respect of the number of employees and the number of full time equivalents in total) as well as the Trust's cash position on a given day of each month.
-With 40% of the academic year affected by COVID-19 it will be difficult to judge the 'Pupil outcomes' KPI going forward but Directors are assured that staff tried every means at their disposal to engage with families throughout lockdown.
+No statutory assessments took place at the end of the academic year 2020/21 making it harder to judge the 'Pupil outcomes' KPI going forward but Directors are assured that many initiatives were in place when schools returned to on site learning to help children to reconnection with the curriculum.